andersonpem/go-blackjack/README.md

 - All the non-numerical cards equal to 10 (Jack, Queen and King)

-- The ace (1) value depends: if the value in hand wil surpass 21, its value is one.
+- The ace (1) value depends: if the value in hand will surpass 21, its value is one.
 Otherwise, it's 11.

 - If the sum of the cards in hand surpass 21, the player is loses.